TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 Partials should best be treated as reusable block of Fluid, with no dependencies.
 Therefore the namespace imports should happen within the Partial.
-Also the partial should be self contained.
+Also the Partial should be self contained.

 This way the Partial can be reused within different Templates.
-As each Template has do call the partial, each Template can map existing variables to match the used variables within the Partial.
+As each Template has do call the Partial, each Template can map existing variables to match the used variables within the Partial.

 Let's assume the following Partial: